-The Human Services Associate Degree program requires 250 hours of clinical work experience (12 hours weekly) during the final semester, where students work at a clinical site of their choosing.
+The Human Services Associate Degree program requires 400 hours of clinical work experience in two semesters, where students work at a clinical site of their choosing.
 In the clinical setting, students work directly with clients to gain practical experience in their area of interest.
 Every effort is made to pair the student with the desired clinical area.

 Human services workers are trained professionals who care about people and want to make lives better.
 They achieve their objectives by helping others overcome social problems such as poverty, relationship problems, domestic violence, crime and drug abuse.